oppressionslayer/wsrf-sudoku-solved-series/Three_Paths_to_100_Percent.md

 If both agree on a placement elsewhere: that placement is proven
 ```

-**Why this works for other solvers:** Ypu already habr a solver with Forcing Nets, ALS, fish, etc. you just need to:
+**Why this works for other solvers:** Ypu already have a solver with Forcing Nets, ALS, fish, etc. you just need to:
 1. Clone the board state
 2. Place one candidate of a bivalue cell
 3. Run his existing solver on the clone